 Here’s an exercise in public perception: Type “person having heart attack” into a search engine, then look at the images that come up.
 Notice anything?
-You’re looking at a bunch of men.
+Most are of men.

 Google searches aren’t clinical, but they can reflect attitudes and perceptions at large.
 And in the case of heart disease, those perceptions can be deadly.
-Heart disease is the No. 1 killer of women in the United States, accounting for roughly 1 in every 3 female deaths each year and killing more women than all forms of cancer combined.1 It does kill more men than women, but more women die from heart disease than anything else.2
+Heart disease is the No. 1 killer of women in the United States, accounting for roughly 1 in every 3 female deaths each year and killing more women than all forms of cancer combined.1 While heart disease is sometimes considered to be a man’s disease, almost as many women as men die of heart disease each year in the U.S.2

 Heart disease looks different in women

 Heart disease isn’t just viewed differently between the sexes.
 Heart attacks take different forms — women tend to have different symptoms than men.
 Go back to those pictures that turned up on Google.
 Chances are it’s not just a man, but a man clutching his chest.
 But women often delay seeking care or are misdiagnosed because they can experience symptoms other than chest pain, such as upper back or neck pain, indigestion, heartburn, nausea or vomiting, extreme fatigue, upper body discomfort, dizziness and shortness of breath.2

 Seventy-two percent of women who had a heart attack waited more than 90 minutes to go to a hospital or call 911, compared to 54% of men.
 Women who went to the emergency room with chest pains, particularly women of color, had to wait an average of 11 minutes longer to see a doctor or nurse than men who complained of similar symptoms.
 And women were less likely to be admitted to the hospital, received less thorough evaluations and were less likely to receive tests such as an EKG.5

 Women are often less likely to receive bystander CPR because rescuers often fear accusations of inappropriate touching, sexual assault or injury.1